javier-romero/oclingo/approximation/README.md

 Use ``--opt-mode=optN --quiet=1`` to compute all approximations.

+## Input
+The input program cannot have disjunctions or nonmonotone aggregates.

+There are some special predicates: exists/1, forall/1, holds/1, and query/0
+Special predicates are not shown at the output.
+Variables existentially quantified must be defined by (domain) predicate exists/1.

+Variables universally quantified must be defined by (domain) predicate forall/1.

+If exists(X) or forall(X) is true, then X may not appear in a rule head, and a rule with the for ``X :- holds(X).`` mut be part of the input program.

 ## Example
 ```
 $ clingo examples/simple.lp extra.lp --output=reify --reify-sccs | clingo - -Wno-atom-undefined meta.lp metaFalse.lp